valhalla/valhalla/docs/implementation_details.md

 ### Routing
 `valhalla/meili/routing.h`

-This module focus on finding the shortest path (SP) from one state to another state in the road network.
+This module focuses on finding the shortest path (SP) between two candidates in the road network.
 The path distance is required in the transition cost calculation (`MapMatching::TransitionCost`).
-The path is the inferred path between two measurements.
+The path will be the inferred path between their respective measurements if both candidates are picked as part of the most likely sequence.

+The SP algorithm is based on AStar, and it routes from single origin to multiple destinations.
+AStar fits here because the destination set is a cluster of candidates around their measurement (provided by the candidate query above).
+So the algorithm can estimate the heuristic cost by targeting at the measurement's position.

 The SP algorithm only focuses on *limited distance* path finding.
 If it hasn't found the destination after exploring 2000 meters (`breakage_distance`), it will give up without saying anything.
-Apparently we can't infer the path if no path is found between two successive measurements.
-However they still have chances to find the correct match road, if the former measurement can find a path from its preceding measurement, and the later measurement can find a path to its succeeding measurement, respectively.

-The SP algorithm is based on AStar, and it routes from single origin to multiple destinations.
-AStar fits here because the destination set is a cluster of candidates within a radius around their measurement location (provided by the candidate query above).
-So the algorithm can estimate the heuristic cost by targeting at the measurement's location.

 The SP algorithm doesn't construct the paths for you.
 Instead it gives back the search tree (i.e. `LabelSet`) directly.
 Then we store the